AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 [Soundify](https://research.runwayml.com/soundify-matching-sound-effects-to-video): by Runway, is a system that matches sound effects to video for professional video editing.
 It uses quality sound effects libraries and a neural network with zero-shot image classification capabilities (CLIP) to classify, synchronize, and mix sound effects with a video.
 The video is split based on color histogram distances to reduce distinct sound emitters, and intervals are identified by comparing the effects label with each frame and pinpointing consecutive matches above a threshold.
 Effects are then split into one-second chunks and stitched via crossfades.

+### Video-to-video

+[Text to live](https://text2live.github.io/) augments the scene with new visual effects based on input text

 ####  Text-to-3Dmodel

 Dreamfusion: DreamFusion is a text-to-3D model developed by Google that uses a pretrained 2D text-to-image diffusion model to perform textto-3D synthesis.
 In particular, Dreamfusion replaces previous CLIP techniques with a loss derived from distillation of a 2D diffusion model.
 Concretely, the diffusion model can be used as a loss within a generic continuous optimization problem to generate samples.
 Critically, sampling in parameter space is much harder than in pixels as we want to create 3D models that look like good images when rendered from random angles.
 To solve the issue, this model uses a differentiable generator.
 Magic3D is another text to 3D model made by NVIDIA.